History of surfing

 The riding of waves has likely existed since humans began swimming in the ocean.
 In this sense, bodysurfing is the oldest type of wave-catching.
-Archaeological evidence suggests that ancient cultures of Peru surfed on reed watercraft for fishing and recreation up to five thousand years ago.
-Standing up on what is now called a surfboard is a relatively recent innovation developed by the Polynesians.
+Undoubtedly ancient sailors learned how to ride wave energy on many styles of early boats.
+Archaeological evidence even suggests that ancient cultures of Peru surfed on reed watercraft for fishing and recreation up to five thousand years ago.
+However, standing up on what is now called a surfboard is a relatively recent innovation developed by the Polynesians.
 The influences for modern surfing can be directly traced to the surfers of pre-contact Hawaii.

-Perú
+Peru

 Archaeologists have found that the practice of riding a vessel with a wave was utilized since the pre-Inca cultures around three to five thousand years ago.
 The Moche culture used the caballito de totora (little horse of totora), with archaeological evidence showing its use around 200 CE.

 An early description of the Inca surfing was documented by Jesuit missionary José de Acosta in his 1590 publication Historia natural y moral de las Indias, writing:

 To this day Caballitos de Totora are still used by local fishermen and can also be ridden by tourists for recreational purposes.

+West Africa

+West Africans (e.g., Ghana, Ivory Coast, Liberia, Senegal) and western Central Africans (e.g., Cameroon) independently developed the skill of surfing.
+Amid the 1640s CE, Michael Hemmersam provided an account of surfing in the Gold Coast: “the parents ‘tie their children to boards and throw them into the water.’”
+In 1679 CE, Barbot provided an account of surfing among Elmina children in Ghana: “children at Elmina learned “to swim, on bits of boards, or small bundles of rushes, fasten’d under their stomachs, which is a good diversion to the spectators.”
+James Alexander provided an account of surfing in Accra, Ghana in 1834 CE: “From the beach, meanwhile, might be seen boys swimming into the sea, with light boards under their stomachs.
+They waited for a surf; and came rolling like a cloud on top of it.
+But I was told that sharks occasionally dart in behind the rocks and ‘yam’ them.”
+Thomas Hutchinson provided an account of surfing in southern Cameroon in 1861: “Fishermen rode small dugouts ‘no more than six feet in length, fourteen to sixteen inches in width, and from four to six inches in depth.’”